smackysnacks/pam_ldapdb/README.md

     auth sufficient pam_ldapdb.so uri=ldap://example.com binddn=uid=%s,dc=example,dc=com

+## Optional Parameters

+* `minimum_uid <uid>` ...
+If specified, a user must have a POSIX user ID of at least uid in order for logon authorization to succeed.

 ### Using pam_ldapdb with pam_ccreds
 To enable offline LDAP authentication with pam_ldapdb the [pam_ccreds (cached credentials) module](https://github.com/PADL/pam_ccreds) can be used.
 Therefore